-This means that, as a result of these transfer restrictions, without the consent of the Board, a shareholder who owned 99 shares of common stock on the date of an Exchange Listing could not sell any of such shares for 180 days following the Exchange Listing; 181 days following an Exchange Listing, such shareholder could only sell up to 33 of such shares; 271 days following an Exchange Listing, such shareholder could only sell up to 66 of such shares and 366 days following an Exchange Listing, such shareholder could sell all of such shares.
+This means that, as a result of these transfer restrictions, without the consent of the Board, a shareholder who owned 99 shares of common stock on the date of an Exchange Listing could not sell any of such shares for 180 days following the Exchange Listing; 181 days following an Exchange Listing, such shareholder could only sell up to 33 of such shares; 271 days following an Exchange Listing, such shareholder could only sell up to 66 of such shares and 366 days following an Exchange Listing, such shareholder could only sell up to 66 of such shares and 366 days following an Exchange Listing, such shareholder could only sell up to 66 of such shares and 366 days following an Exchange Listing, such shareholder could sell all of such shares.
 See "Description of Our Capital Stock-Common Stock."
+In addition, the Adviser, our directors and Mr. Lipschultz have agreed for a period of 540 days after the date of this prospectus and our executive officers who are not directors have agreed for a period of 180 days after the date of this prospectus, not to transfer (whether by sale, gift, merger, by operation of law or otherwise) their shares of common stock without the prior written consent of Goldman Sachs & Co.
+LLC and BofA Securities, Inc. on behalf of the underwriters, subject to certain exceptions.
+See "Underwriting."

 Following this offering and the expiration of applicable lock-up periods, subject to applicable securities laws, sales of substantial amounts of our common stock, or the perception that such sales could occur, could adversely affect the prevailing market prices for our common stock.
 If this occurs, it could impair our ability to raise additional capital through the sale of equity securities should we desire to do so.
 We cannot predict what effect, if any, future sales of securities, or the availability of securities for future sales, will have on the market price of our common stock prevailing from time to time.